0706209w/spoonjoggers/README.md

 ##How To Install
 * Have python2.7 installed with the pip package manager.
+* If on linux, when using virtual enviroments, use `source virtualenvwrapper.sh`
+* If on windows, run `pip install virtualenvwrapper-win`
 * `mkvirtualenv virtualpaws` Replace virtualpaws with whatever name you please.
 * `pip install -r pip_requirements.txt`
 * `git clone https://github.com/0706209w/spoonjoggers.git`